 A Secure Digital card is about the size of a postage stamp and weighs approximately two grams.
 It is similar in size to an MMC, but smaller than older memory card types, such as a SmartMedia card or CompactFlash card.
 An SD card features a high data transfer rate and low battery consumption, which are both primary considerations for portable devices.
 An SD card uses flash memory to provide nonvolatile storage, which means a power source is not required to retain stored data.

-An SD card is about the size of a postage stamp and weighs approximately two grams.
-It is similar in size to a MultiMediaCard, but smaller than older memory card types such as the SmartMedia card and the CompactFlash card.
-Both MMC and SD cards provide encryption capabilities for protected content to ensure secure distribution of copyrighted material, such as digital music, video, and eBooks.
-SD cards are available with storage capacities as high as 4 gigabytes.
+Both MMC and SD cards provide encryption capabilities for protected content to ensure secure distribution of copyrighted material, such as digital music, video and e-books.
+SD cards are available with storage capacities as high as 4 GB.

 SD cards are more rugged than traditional storage media.
 They have an operating shock rating -- basically, the height you can drop them from and still have them work -- of 2,000 Gs, compared to a 100 G to 200 G rating for the mechanical drive of the typical portable computing device.

 This translates to a drop to the floor from 10 feet, as compared to a single foot for a mechanical disk drive.
 MMC and SD cards both use metal connector contacts, instead of the traditional pins and plugs, so they aren't as prone to damage during handling.

 - SD Standard Capacity.
 Capacities for SDSC cards range from 128 megabytes to 2 GB.
 The default format for these cards is FAT16 (File Allocation Table 16).

 - SD High Capacity.
 Based on the SDA 2.0 specification, capacities for SDHC cards range from 4 GB to 32 GB.
 The default format for these cards is FAT32.